multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 However, in practice, sessions can be reused indefinitely.
 :::

-For example, in an early step you can save the address of a deployed contract or the identifier of an issued token:
+For example, in an early step you can save the address of a deployed contract, the identifier of an issued token or some arbitrary data:

 ```
 await session.saveAddress({ name: "myContractAddress", address: addressOfMyContract });